editorconfig/editorconfig-core-lua/README.md

 make test   # optional
 ```

-Then copy the `editorconfig_core.so` binary module to somewhere in
+Then copy the `editorconfig.so` binary module to somewhere in
 your `LUA_CPATH`.

 To be able to run the tests you may have to update the git submodule